-The performance contract entered into with the selected operator(s) will require that the school achieve an overall rating of B or above in the first two years of operation and an overall performance score of 89 or above in the third year.
-The district reserves the right to specify higher and/or additional performance goals as a condition of the contract.
+The performance contract entered into with the selected operator(s) will require that the school achieve specified performance goals as a condition of the contract.

 TERMS OF SERVICE

 As documented in the foregoing description of service expectations, Operating Partners must demonstrate capacity to operate and improve the student outcomes of Longview ISD campuses.